 I spent a significant amount of time testing and developing this method and process.
 This recipe started with my brioche-like hamburger buns formula.
 That enriched dough was a good jumping off point but I knew the percentages would have to be changed.
 I tested various amounts for sugar, butter, and eggs and settled on the formula above.
 The result is a doughnut that fries up well and isn’t overly sweet on its own: it’s light and airy with requisite richness and sweetness.
 And they’re so, so perfect for filling with cream.

 Below are a few common problems you might run into when attempting this recipe (and are the same things I struggled with in the beginning).
 Click on the symptom to reveal possible causes with suggested fixes.

 The time and temperature required to bulk ferment and final proof this dough is very critical.
-If the dough is not warm enough and left to bulk ferment long enough there will not be sufficient activity in the dough before it’s place in the fridge overnight (retarded).
+If the dough is not warm enough and left to bulk ferment long enough there will not be sufficient activity in the dough before it’s placed in the fridge overnight (retarded).
 Ensure the dough rises at least 30% during bulk fermentation, push out bulk as long as necessary until the dough achieves this.
-For me this takes between 5 and 6 hours at 78-80°F (25-26°C).
+Typically this takes between 5 and 6 hours at 78-80°F (25-26°C).

 I still don’t understand this!
 But then again, I grew up in the US where air conditioning is everywhere without question.↩